Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 **10.1 Performance Warranty:** CICO warrants that the System, as **configured and used** in accordance with the Documentation, will perform in all material respects according to the specifications and functionalities described in the Documentation and this Agreement.
 During an initial warranty period of **twelve (12) months** from the Go Live Date (or, if earlier, fifteen (15) months from the Effective Date), CICO shall, at its own cost and as part of its warranty obligation, correct or repair any reproducible material defect in the System reported by The Bank in writing.
 CICO will use diligent efforts to correct such defect within a reasonable time frame, consistent with the severity of the issue (and in line with SLA timelines for critical issues).
 If CICO is unable to remedy a material defect or failure of the System to conform to the warranty after a reasonable number of attempts, The Bank’s sole remedy and CICO’s sole liability will be as set forth in Section 10.4 below.

-**Clarification on Warranty vs. Monthly Fees:** The 12-month warranty period covers software defects and bugs only.
-It does not waive or defer the monthly AMS Fees payable under Section 3.1(a), which cover ongoing hosting, support, and managed operations services.
-Both the warranty and monthly AMS Fees are in effect simultaneously from the Go-Live Date.
+**Clarification on Warranty vs. Services:** The 12-month warranty period covers software defects and bugs only.
+CICO's ongoing hosting, support, and managed operations services are funded from CICO's revenue share allocation throughout the Agreement term.

 **10.2 Support Warranty:** CICO warrants that all support, maintenance, and other professional services it provides under this Agreement will be performed with promptness and diligence and in a workmanlike and professional manner by qualified personnel, in accordance with the standards generally observed in the software services industry for similar services.